-Personalized Interpreters for Icon
+Personalized Interpreters for Version 5.10 of Icon

 1. Introduction

 Despite the fact that the Icon programming language has a large repertoire of functions and operations for string and list manipulation, as well as for more conventional computations [1], users frequently need to extend that repertoire.
 While many extensions can be written as procedures that build on the existing repertoire, there are some kinds of extensions for which this approach is unacceptably inefficient, inconvenient, or simply impractical.